khondula/rainR/README.md

 # Potential improvements

-This package could be modified to be compatible with tipping bucket data (i.e. irregularly spaced timestamps of tips).
+- This package could be modified to be compatible with tipping bucket data (i.e. irregularly spaced timestamps of tips).
+- Add a function to create events from other precipitation data (e.g. from `precip` package) and a user-defined start and end date